Zero (Bump of Chicken song): Background

 Beginning development in 2006 as Final Fantasy Agito XIII, the role-playing video game Final Fantasy Type-0 was released in Japan in 2011 for the PlayStation Portable.
 Directed by Hajime Tabata, the game was designed as a darker entry in the wider Final Fantasy franchise.
 The theme song "Zero" was created by Bump of Chicken, a Japanese rock band represented by the label Toy's Factory; the band is made up of lead vocalist and rhythm guitarist Motoo Fujiwara, guitarist Hiroaki Masukawa, bass player Yoshifumi Naoi, and drummer Hideo Masu.
 The music and lyrics were written by Fujiwara, and arranged by Bump of Chicken as a whole and band producer MOR.
 "Zero" would be the band's 21st single.

 Tetsuya Nomura, who was main character designer for Type-0, invited Fujiwara to a preview screening for Final Fantasy VII: Advent Children (2005).
 The band were fans of the series, and Nomura voiced a wish for the band to work on a Final Fantasy theme song in the future.
 They were contacted in June 2010 through their record company about producing the Type-0 theme song, which both surprised and pleased the band.
 Fujiwara was shown a five-to-six page document detailing the setting and including concept illustrations and screenshots.
 The band also got a chance to see in-development screens during visits to Square Enix.
 The band were given no specific instructions about the song's style or tempo.
 Their only guideline was provided by Tabata, who suggested the theme song for the documentary series Centuries of Picture−"Is Paris Burning?" by Takeshi Kako−as a source of inspiration.

 In response to the song's quality when it was shown to them, Tabata and the development team reworked the scenes where it was used to match its pace and tone, leaving the sequence unchanged until the song's final version was sent in.
 Upon seeing the final result, Fujiwara was moved to tears.
-Tabata stated thatType-0 would feel incomplete without "Zero".
-The opening lyrics were performed in-game by Yuki Kaji, voice actor for lead character Ace.
+Tabata stated that Type-0 would feel incomplete without "Zero".
+The opening lyrics were performed several times in-game by Yuki Kaji, voice actor for lead character Ace.
 "Zero" was later used in both the Japanese and international high definition remaster Final Fantasy Type-0 HD (2015).
 While a translated version was considered for the localization, the team got permission from the band to use the original song and add subtitles for the lyrics.